sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![New project in directory](./media/ora2pg-new-project.png)

 4. Enter the project directory.
 Then, locate **config\ora2pg.conf**.
 Select the file to open it.
 If you are asked to select an application to open the file, select Notepad.
 We will need to collect multiple parameters of the local Oracle database to enter into the configuration file.
-These parameters are available by entering **lsnrctl status** into the command prompt, as seen in the following.
+These parameters are available by entering **lsnrctl status** into the command prompt.

     ![Database parameters](./media/database-parameter.png)